Homemade chicken broth tastes so much better than canned broths or stocks and it is easy to make! Make a big batch and freeze it for later use!

 What's The Difference Between Stock and Broth?

-The terms “stocks” and “broths” are often used interchangeably, however stocks–chicken, beef, veal or fish– generally have the bones included in the preparation.
-Broths are formed from the meat only, for instance, with boneless chicken breasts.
+The terms "stock" and "broth" are often used interchangeably, however stocks--chicken, beef, veal or fish-- generally have the bones included in the preparation.
+Broths are formed from the meat only, for instance, with boneless chicken breasts, seasonings and aromatics.

 How Do I Make Chicken Broth?

 Chicken broth is made by cooking a whole chicken in water with seasonings, spices, herbs and aromatics.
 Simply place the chicken in a big stock pot, add chopped onion, celery, a few bay leaves, a little salt/pepper, and any herbs you like--parsley, rosemary, etc.

 Allow the chicken to cook low and slow for about 2 hours.
 Check the water level frequently and replenish if it gets low.
 Once the broth is done, remove the chicken, and strain the broth through a tight strainer.

 Yes!
 There are various methods for freezing homemade chicken broth.
 One is to pour the cooled liquid into small storage freezer bags.
 Another, to pour the broth into an ice cube tray (if anyone still knows what those are:)

 The beauty of freezing chicken broth in smaller portions is that you'll have it on hand at any given moment!
 Just pop an "ice cube" of broth into your soup or stew, and you're good to go!